Grinderofl/EFConvention/README.md

 ```
 Version history
 ==========
+#### v 2.1
+* Renamed project to EFConventions and then to EFConvention because EFConventions was already taken on NuGet...
+* Added real convention based model builder overrides.
+* Added convention based event listeners for post- and pre save states.

 #### v 2.0
 * Complete rework of migrations and context generation.
 Now using Reflection instead of T4, allowing the runtime injection of ModelCreating object which wasn't working in version 1.